ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Performing an Exchange with a Sell Order

 We now have two orders open for MCX: a sell order on the source chain (for 10mcx at 15vcx) and a buy order on the target chain (for 5mcx at 5vcx).
 Let's perform an exchange by sending a sell order to the source chain.
+You now have two orders open for MCX: a sell order on the source chain (for 10mcx at 15vcx) and a buy order on the target chain (for 5mcx at 5vcx).
+Now, perform an exchange by sending a sell order to the source chain.
 ```bash
 # Sell order broadcasted to the source chain
 interchanged tx dex send-sell-order dex channel-0 mcx 5 vcx 3